Landslide susceptibility#

 Reading the input data#

-.
+If working on Google Colab, set the testing_data variable in the following cell as False.
 Then you will be asked to upload your own raster files.

 testing_data = True # Set to False to use the GUI to load the data from an external file